papucho/pragmatic-motd/README.md

-# Pramgatic message of the day
+# Pragmatic message of the day

 ---